-Recovery from a mental health condition usually doesn’t mean getting rid of the mental health condition, at least not forever.
+Recovery from a mental health condition doesn’t necessarily mean the condition disappears.
 It also doesn’t mean the same thing as treatment.
-Treatment is therapy or medication, but recovery is the process of achieving and maintaining a level of self-defined wellness through the use of personal recovery tools.
+Treatment is therapy or medication to reach stability.
+But recovery is the process of achieving and maintaining a level of self-defined wellness through the use of personal recovery tools.
 It may also include therapy and medication.
-We provide evidence-based recovery education to people who want to improve their wellness when treatment alone isn’t enough.
+We provide evidence-based recovery education to people who want to improve their wellness.
 We also train people to enter the peer support workforce or become advocates so that they can continue spreading the message of recovery to others.

 Check out our recovery education programs below!

 Peer Support Professional Certification

 Training to become a Peer Support Specialist or Peer Support Coach means transforming your lived experience into valuable tools to help others reach recovery.
 And who better to learn peer support principles from than peers themselves?
 Our 72-hour curriculum is comprehensive, robust, and in-depth, originally developed with support from the National Association of Peer Supporters (N.A.P.S.)

 Peer Pathways to Wellness